Billions needed to upgrade Egypt's power grid as summer crunch looms

 The situation threatens to come to a head in July and August, the hottest summer months.

-The interim government, like its predecessors, is grasping for short-term solutions, mostly encouraging citizens to cut energy use and negotiating with friendly Gulf Arab states to import petroleum products on favourable terms.
+The interim government, like its predecessors, is grasping for short-term solutions, mostly encouraging citizens to cut energy use and negotiating with friendly Gulf Arab states to import petroleum products on favorable terms.

 But unlike last year Egypt does not have its former friend Qatar to help it out with extra supplies of liquefied natural gas.
 The Gulf state was sympathetic to Mursi and the Muslim Brotherhood, but has withdrawn its support since their ouster.